 Consumption of broccoli sprouts was found to help reduce Helicobacter pylori induced gastritis (6) (7), protect against oxidative stress-induced upper airway disease (8) and against oxidative DNA damage (9).
 Glucoraphanin extracted from broccoli sprouts may play a role in the excretion of environmental toxicants (10).
 A small Phase I study in healthy volunteers found broccoli sprout extract to be safe and well tolerated (11).
 Further research is warranted.

 No adverse effects have been reported with consumption of broccoli sprouts.

-Sulforaphane, the isothiocyanate present in broccoli sprouts, blocks the initiation stage in carcinogenesis by inhibiting enzymes that convert procarcinogens to carcinogens, and by inducing phase 2 enzymes that detoxify carcinogens facilitating their excretion from the body.
+Sulforaphane, the isothiocyanate present in broccoli sprouts, has been shown to block the initiation stage in carcinogenesis by inhibiting enzymes that convert procarcinogens to carcinogens, and by inducing phase 2 enzymes that detoxify carcinogens facilitating their excretion from the body.
 Induction of phase 2 enzymes is done via anti-oxidant response element (ARE)-driven gene expression whose targets include NAD(P)H:quinone reductase (NQO1), heme oxygenase 1 (HO1) and gamma-glutamylcysteine synthetase (ã-GCS), a rate-limiting enzyme in glutathione (GSH) synthesis.
-These genes are regulated by nuclear factor E2-factor related factor (Nrf2) (13).
+These genes are regulated by nuclear factor E2 related factor (Nrf2) (13).
 Sulforaphane also suppresses cancer development through various molecular targets.
 It induces G2/M cell cycle arrest suppressing proliferation via cyclin-dependent kinases (CDKs) and triggers dose-dependent apoptosis via death-receptor caspase cascades or the mitochondrial caspase cascades.
 Also, sulforaphane inhibits histone deacetylase (HDAC) by its metabolites in vitro (13).